mattbrailsford/umbraco-headrest/README.md

   A function to perform the map between the nodes ModelsBuilder model and it's associated ViewModel.
 Defaults to using AutoMapper.
 * __ViewModelMappings : HeadRestViewModelMap__
   _[required, default:null]_
   A fluent list of mappings to determine which ViewModel a given content type should be mapped to.
 Multiple mappings can be defined for the same content type by defining a condition for the mapping via the flient `.If(...)` interface.
 Any conditional mappings should be defined before any non-conditional (fallback) mappings.
+You can set a default map that will be used if no other matching maps are found by using the `.Default().MapTo<Type>()` syntax.
+If a default map is defined, it must be the last map defined.
 * __CustomRouteMappings : HeadRestRouteMap__
   _[optional, default:null]_
   A fluent list of custom route mappings to map any custom routes to a standard built in route.
 Routes are defined as regex patterns with any captured paramters being made accessible via a `HeadRestRouteParam` extension on the standard `Request` object.
 Usefull to support multiple routes pointing to the same endpoint URL, or for things like pagination URLs.